 READ ALSO: Hiking in the Dolomites – Best Hikes

-- Equipment: You need good hiking shoes for Lake Sorapis hike.
+You need good hiking shoes for the Lake Sorapis hike.
 Hiking poles can be useful.
 Even though we read that Via Ferrata equipment is advisory, we didn’t see anyone use it and we didn’t need it either.

-- Trailhead/ end point: Passo Tre Croci (see more info & map below)
+Lake Sorapis hike starts and ends at Passo Tre Croci (see more info & map below).

-Good to know: This is not a circular hike, so you hike there and back the same way.
+Good to know: Lake Sorapis is not a circular hike, so you hike there and back the same way.
 It is possible to take a different route on your way back (more info below), but it’s even more challenging and not necessarily nicer.

 Additional information: Good hiking boots are a must.
 Don’t do this hike when it’s wet.
 Take enough water and – in summer – sun protection is a must.